MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/ns-netioapi-_mib_ippath_row.md

 The estimated mean deviation for the round-trip time (RTT), in milliseconds, to the destination IP address for this IP path entry.

+### -field LastReachable

+Type: <b>ULONG</b>

+The time, in
+                     milliseconds, that a node assumes the  destination IP address is reachable after having received a reachability
+                     confirmation.

+### -field LastUnreachable

+Type: <b>ULONG</b>

+The time, in
+                     milliseconds, that a node assumes the destination IP address is unreachable after not having received a reachability confirmation.

 ### -field IsReachable

 Type: <b>BOOLEAN</b>